Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Desember 2024 01.35.02 UTC
+- WIB: Sabtu, 7 Desember 2024 02.20.29 UTC
-- WITA: Sabtu, 7 Desember 2024 02.35.02 UTC
+- WITA: Sabtu, 7 Desember 2024 03.20.29 UTC
-- WIT: Sabtu, 7 Desember 2024 03.35.02 UTC
+- WIT: Sabtu, 7 Desember 2024 04.20.29 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: success
+Kategori: inspirational